jonprairie/flute/README.md

               children
               "dog")))
 ```
-`dog` will be defined as a function that takes `:id` and `:size` keyword arguments. `dog` returns an user-defined element object.
-Inside it, `children` will be replaced with the children elements you provided when creating this `dog`:
+`dog` will be defined as a function that takes `:id` and `:size` keyword arguments and returns a user-defined element object.
+Inside the define-element body, each use of `children` will be replaced by the children elements provided when calling the custom `dog` element:
 ```
 FLUTE-USER> (defparameter *dog1* (dog :id "dog1" :size 20))
 *DOG1*